Nar-Anon Family Groups

 Download the Nar-Anon Twelve Traditions

-Twelve Concept of Service©
+Twelve Concepts of Service©

 Just as freedom for the individual comes from the Twelve Steps and freedom for the group springs from the Twelve Traditions, so freedom for the service structure flourishes from the Twelve Concepts.